 Reward good behavior.
 While traveling, there are plenty of opportunities for dogs to behave with a little less decorum than one might hope.
 To combat this, be sure to bring high-value treats and generously reward them when they make good choices.

 Keep your dog entertained.
-If a dog is tired from playing and exploring all day they’ll have less energy to act up and embarrass you in public spaces.
+If a dog is tired from playing and exploring all day they’ll have less energy to act up in public spaces.
 It’s simple math.

 Take frequent breaks.
 Traveling with Fido means you’re going to have to stop more frequently than you might be used to.
 Give your pal the chance to stretch their legs, take a bathroom break and drink some water.
 (Be sure to bring some poo bags for easy cleanup.)